floooh/chips/systems/README.md

 addresses to host system addresses using page-tables, and access the memory as RAM, ROM or RAM-behin-ROM.

-Next the actual CPC emulator header **systems/cpc.h** is included, and after that the ROM images (I have converted the actual ROM dumps to embedded C arrays using a python code generator script, of course you're free to load the images with more traditional methods).
+After the chips-headers, the actual CPC emulator header **systems/cpc.h** is included, and after that the ROM images (I have converted the actual ROM dumps to embedded C arrays using a python code generator script, of course you're free to provide the ROM images in different ways, as long as they're in memory when **cpc_init()** is called.

 The CPC emulator state is in a single global variable: